 - Quarantine party printables

 Watch the video and read on for all of the fun Quarantine birthday party details and tips, and shop the quarantine party printables (coming soon).

-Keep the Invite Count Small
+Keep the Guest Count Small

 With a social distanced birthday gathering, it’s best if you can keep the guest list small.